-Founders: The first set of people were the Macushi, who came from the lower Rupununi river.
-Then people from the west, came; the Wapishanas from Brazil.
+Founders: The first set of people were the Macushies, who came from the lower Rupununi river, then people from the west, came; the Wapishanas from Brazil.
 The Macushis went away and the Wapichanas remain.
-But some of the Macushis remain who remarried among the Wapichan.
+But some of the Macushis remain who remarried the Wapishanas

 1. Amazad Chara